Our Methodology For The 20 Most Fun Colleges

 Once we identified these Princeton Review categories, we inverted the lists in order to award a larger amount of points to the schools ranked higher.
 For example, 20 points went to the #1 school on a list, 19 points to the #2, 18 to the #3, and so on through #20, which received a single point.

-Our highest ranked school — Clemson University — recieved 94 overall points.
-Our lowest ranked school in the top 20 — Miami University — recieved 36 points.
+Our highest ranked school — Penn State University — recieved 92 overall points.
+Our lowest ranked schools in the top 20 — Notre Dame and University of Missouri — each recieved 31 points.
 We broke any ties in our list by giving the advantage to the school with the higher ranking in a common category.
 In some cases, we used editorial discretion to award a school a higher position on our list based on which categories they were included in.
-We also removed any schools that were only included on three more general rankings — Their Students Love These Colleges, Happiest Students, Best Quality of Life.

 - Their Students Love These Colleges